A Simple Boosting Framework for Transshipment

 \textbf{Algorithmic model and basic vector operations.} To facilitate both simplicity and generality, we specify our algorithms using high-level operations.
 Specifically, in a unit operation, we can perform the following so-called \textbf{basic vector operations}: (1) assign vectors in $\R^n$ or $\R^m$ to variables, (2) add two (vector) variables together, (3) apply any scalar function $\lambda : \R \to \R$ to each component of a vector separately, and (4) compute matrix-vector products with matrices $B$, $B^T$, $W$, and $W^{-1}$.
 Note that each basic vector operation can be near-optimally compiled into standard parallel/distributed models.
 In PRAM: each operation can be performed in $\tilde{O}(1)$ depth and near-linear work.
 In the standard distributed model of computation CONGEST~\cite{peleg2000distributed} basic vector operations can be computed in a single round of distributed computation (where the variables are stored in the obvious distributed fashion).

-\textbf{Multiplicative weights (MW) framework} is a powerful meta-algorithm that allows for (among other things) solving many optimization and feasibility tasks by repeatedly solving a simpler (so-called linearized) version of the original task~\cite{AroraHK12}.
+\textbf{Multiplicative weights (MW) framework} is a powerful meta-algorithm that allows for (among other things) solving various optimization tasks by reducing them to simpler (so-called ``linearized'') versions of the original problem~\cite{AroraHK12}.